 Of all the types of screwdrivers, the Flat blade is one of the oldest tools that people use, dating back to the 1500s.
 As the name indicates, the end of the screwdriver is flat.

-The screw that it uses have a single, long slot.
-As with most screws, tightening is done with good, clockwise turns.
+The screw that it uses has a single, long slot.
+As with most screws, tightening is done with sound, clockwise turns.

 This allows it to fit into many different sized or shaped fasteners.
 The size of the screwdriver usually indicates two measurements–the blade width and shaft length.
-However, the thickness of the blade isn’t usually indicated.
+However, the thickness of the blade isn’t traditionally marked.

 Flat blade screwdrivers are some of the most versatile screwdrivers available because they can be used in so many different applications.